Harvey Elliott: 2022–2025

 On 27 August 2022, Elliott scored his first Premier League goal for Liverpool in a 9–0 win against AFC Bournemouth.
-He became a regular in the first team, deputising for Jordan Henderson in the captain's absence, and won plaudits for his "exceptional" performance against Newcastle United.
+He became a regular in the first-team, deputising for Jordan Henderson in the captain's absence, and won plaudits for his "exceptional" performance in a 2–1 win against Newcastle United.

 On 12 October 2022, Elliott scored his first Champions League goal when he scored the rebound from Diogo Jota's deflected effort in a 7–1 win against Rangers.
 He then scored his second Champions League goal just two weeks later, notching the third in a 3–0 away win over Ajax at the Johan Cruyff Arena to help Liverpool qualify for the knockout stage.
 At the end of the 2022–23 season, Liverpool narrowly missed out on Champions League qualification.

 Elliott became a first-team regular for Liverpool in the 2023–24 season.
-He helped the team win the EFL Cup in that season.
+He helped the club win the EFL Cup in that season.

 On 5 March 2025, Elliott came on for Mohamed Salah in the 86th minute and scored the winning goal just 47 seconds after coming off the bench against Paris Saint-Germain in the UEFA Champions League.
 Although the team were eliminated in the return leg at Anfield, Elliott won his first Premier League title with Liverpool a month later.

-Aston Villa
+Loan to Aston Villa

-On 1 September 2025, Elliott signed for fellow Premier League club Aston Villa on an initial season-long loan with an obligation to buy.
+On 1 September 2025, Elliott signed for fellow Premier League club Aston Villa on an initial season-long loan with an obligation to buy conditional to appearances.
 It was reported that the agreed permanent transfer would cost £35 million, including sell-on and buy-back clauses.
-On 13 September, he made his debut as a 71st minute substitute for Emiliano Buendía in a 0–0 draw at Everton in the Premier League.
+On 13 September, the 22-year-old made his debut as a 71st minute substitute for Emiliano Buendía in a 0–0 draw at Everton in the Premier League.
 Three days later, he made his first start for Aston Villa, scoring the opening goal in an EFL Cup third round tie away to Brentford which ended in a penalty shootout defeat.
+However, Elliott's appearances were limited by a clause in the loan agreement that would trigger Aston Villa's obligation to buy after he made ten appearances.
+Manager Unai Emery acknowledged that the situation was affecting the player's development.

+Loan to Valencia

+On 1 September 2026, Elliott moved to Spain, signing for La Liga club Valencia on a season-long loan.
+On 6 September, he made his official debut in a 0–5 defeat to Barcelona at the Mestalla Stadium.